stac-extensions/mlm/README.md

 |---------------------------------------|------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | *parameter names depend on the model* | number `\|` string `\|` boolean `\|` array | The number of fields and their names depend on the model.
 Values should not be n-dimensional array inputs.
 If the model input can be represented as an n-dimensional array, it should instead be supplied as another [model input object](#model-input-object). |

-The parameters field can either be specified in the [model input object](#model-input-object) if they are associated with a specific input or as an [Item or Collection](#item-properties-and-collection-fields) field if the parameters are supplied without relation to a specific model input.
+The parameters field can either be specified in the [Model Input Object](#model-input-object) if they are associated with a specific input or as an [Item or Collection](#item-properties-and-collection-fields) field if the parameters are supplied without relation to a specific model input.

 #### Bands and Statistics